← MRI Terms

 What Are Facet Joints?

-The facet joints are the “guide rails” of the spine
+The “guide rails” of the spine

-A vertebra is one of the bones of the spine.
-Facet joints connect one vertebra to the next.
-They help control bending, twisting, and leaning backward.
+Each spinal level has two facet joints, one on the left and one on the right.
+A vertebra is one of the bones of the spine; the facet joints connect one vertebra to the next and help control bending, twisting, and leaning backward.

 • Joint fluid, which helps the joint move